shindavid/AlphaZeroArcade/README.md

 ![image](https://github.com/shindavid/AlphaZeroArcade/assets/5217927/a8c1edb8-425e-4634-803f-086801aa59cd)

 The dark curve corresponds to an MCTS agent using i=1600 iterations per search.
-The light curve corresponds to an agent that plays according to network policy only with no search.
+The light curve corresponds to an agent that plays according to the raw network policy with no search.

 In the above, the y-axis is a measure of skill.
 A skill-level of 13 means that the agent has an approximately 50% win-rate against a 13-ply exhaustive tree-search agent.
 Given that each player makes a maximum of 21 moves in Connect4, 21-ply